emmah47/TerminalBun/README.md

 # Terminal Bun
 A very cute bunny that will greet you when you open your terminal!
+It will also say goodbye when you leave :D Very easy to configure, feel free to swap in your own greeting and goodbye messages or edit the animation!

 ## Setup
 To run this program when the terminal starts, add: